You are listening to the Sean Hannity Radio Show Podcast.

 Don't forget later this week we will be in Cleveland, Ohio, in the lead up to our coverage next week at the conventions.

-And then after hearing your interview with the general, I gotta tell you, I I believe that uh it would be a brilliant move to consider him for the VP, Sean.
+And then after hearing your interview with the general, I've got to tell you, I believe that it would be a brilliant move to consider him for the VP, Sean.

-Listen, I they are considering him.
+Listen, they are considering him.

-Here's my only listen, I'm in love with the general.
+Here's my only ⁇ Listen, I'm in love with the general.

 He is extraordinarily bright, impressive.

-Uh, He's somebody I want in a big position in government.
+He's somebody I want in a big position in government.

-I don't care if it's joint chiefs or CIA director or department of Secretary of Defense, I'd be fine with any of those.
+I don't care if it's Joint Chiefs or CIA Director or Department of Secretary of Defense.

-Well, so would I. And the thing about it is if you consider the world as it is, Sean, you know, Trump needs in other words, if he's VP, it's going to send automatic signal to the rest of the world immediately.
+And the thing about it is, is if you consider the world as it is, Sean, you know, Trump needs, in other words, if he's VP, it's going to send an automatic signal to the rest of the world immediately.

 He doesn't have the experience as a candidate to prosecute the case articulately against Hillary and also build up Donald Trump to the country, which is part of what a VP nominee would do.

-He doesn't have any experience with Congress, and that means, and part of Trump's agenda is very bold.
+And that means, and part of Trump's agenda is very bold.

 You heard Jeb Bush say last night that he'll never get to build the wall.